Skip to main content

 Do

-• have a firm mattress
+• sleep on a firm mattress

-• sit upright – roll your shoulders back gently and bring your neck back
+• sit upright - roll your shoulders back gently and bring your neck back into alignment

 Don't